berachain/docs/apps/core/content/nodes/guides/snapshots.md

 ## How To Import Node Snapshots

-Different snapshot providers may have different instructions for using their snapshots, however, here is an overview on the general process for using snapshots:
+Different snapshot providers may have different instructions for using their snapshots, however, here we provide an overview for how to use snapshots from the Berachain Foundation.

 ### Step 1 - Backup your Beacon-Kit Config Folder